cloudfoundry-attic/lattice-release/README.md

 First, check your networking DNS settings.
 Local "forwarding DNS" servers provided by some home routers can have trouble resolving `xip.io` addresses.
 Try setting your DNS to point to your real upstream DNS servers, or alternatively try using [Google DNS](https://developers.google.com/speed/public-dns/) by using `8.8.8.8` and/or `8.8.4.4`.

 Unfortunately `xip.io` itself also sometimes returns similar "no such host" errors.
-The alternative that we have found is to use `dnsmasq` configured to resolve all `xip.io` addresses to `192.168.11.11`.
-This also requires creating a `/etc/resolvers/io` file that points to `127.0.0.1`.
-See further instructions [here](http://passingcuriosity.com/2013/dnsmasq-dev-osx/).
+The recommended alternative is to follow the [dnsmasq instructions](https://github.com/cloudfoundry-incubator/lattice/blob/master/dnsmasq-readme.md), and then use `lattice.dev` instead of `192.168.11.11.xip.io` to point to the cluster.

 ### Miscellaneous